vmcilwain/myrails/README.md

 # Example for generating a presenter class
 myrails presenter --name=post
 ```
-This generates a PostPresenter class in app/presenters that inherites from app/presenters/base_presenter.rb to be used in views.
+This generates a PostPresenter class in app/presenters that inherits from app/presenters/base_presenter.rb to be used in views.
 This also generates a spec/presenters/post_presenter_spec.rb file for testing.

 ## Development